"At the center of your being you have the answer; you know who you are and you know what you want."

 Passive Shadow: The Victim

 Centeredness collapses.
-Instead of finding your ground, you are knocked off balance by any disturbance.
+Instead of finding our ground, we are knocked off balance by any disturbance.

 Signs of the Victim distortion:

-- You are knocked off balance by others
+- We are knocked off balance by others

-- You feel like a leaf in the wind
+- We feel like a leaf in the wind

-- You look to others to provide the stability you can't find in yourself
+- We look to others to provide the stability we can't find in ourselves

-- You avoid conflict because you don't trust yourself to stay grounded
+- We avoid conflict because we don't trust ourselves to stay grounded

 Near Enemies: False Versions